Koushik-Ramesh/kubernetes/README.md

     How this upgrade really happens in the background ?

         1) It goes by rolling update.
-        2) 1.26 nodes comes up, deltes one node.
+        2) 1.26 nodes comes up, deletes one node.